EntilZha/entilzha.github.io/content/pages/about.md

 ## Service and Certifications

 * ACL 2019 Assistant Reviewer
-* I was a founding member of the [Colorado Data Science Team](http://codata.colorado.edu).
+* I was a founding member and captain of the [Colorado Data Science Team](http://codata.colorado.edu).
 * I am a certified avalanche instructor for the [National Ski Patrol](http://nsp.org/),
 * Professional member of the [American Avalanche Association](https://www.americanavalancheassociation.org/).